GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can’t trust code that you did not totally create yourself.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
 > ~ *Ken Thompson*